mediaclinic/silverstripe-foldergallery/README.md

 - multilingual support included (actual: English and German language files included)

 ## Download
 The latest stable release of the `cwsoft-foldergallery` module is available as ZIP or TAR archive in GitHubs [download area](https://github.com/cwsoft/silverstripe-foldergallery/downloads).
-[Previous releases](https://github.com/cwsoft/silverstripe-foldergallery/tags) are still available for download, but are no longer maintained.
+[Older releases](https://github.com/cwsoft/silverstripe-foldergallery/tags) are still available for download, but are no longer maintained.
 The development history of the foldergallery module can be tracked via [GitHub](https://github.com/cwsoft/silverstripe-foldergallery/commits/master).

 Note: An older, but unsupported version for SilverStripe 2.4.x can be found and downloaded in the [2.4.x branch](https://github.com/cwsoft/silverstripe-foldergallery/tree/2.4.x) at GitHub.

 ## License
-The cwsoft-foldergallery module is licensed under the [GNU General Public License (GPL) v3.0](http://www.gnu.org/licenses/gpl-3.0.html).
+The `cwsoft-foldergallery` module is licensed under the [GNU General Public License (GPL) v3.0](http://www.gnu.org/licenses/gpl-3.0.html).

 ## Requirements
 The minimum requirements to get the cwsoft-foldergallery module running on your SilverStripe installation are as follows: